 And, yes, it holds all the components of a Trident sub, except the hull and nuclear reactor.

-This gigantic facility can provide training to as much as 25,000 students every year.
-They attend to receive multiple courses from three days up to nineteen weeks.
-These courses range from the basics in electronics and maths to submarine’s maintenance and equipment use.
+This gigantic facility can provide training to as many as 25,000 students every year.
+They attend multiple courses from three days up to nineteen weeks.
+These courses range from the basics in electronics and maths to submarine maintenance and equipment use.

 Inside, the atrium windows of its main hall and cream walls recall the look of a mall.
 Nonetheless, as one of the most relevant US Navy training facilities, inside of it one can find but the top-notch in military training.
 While the building cost $96.3 million, it contains $691 million worth of training equipment.

 Among its sixty-six classrooms and library, this training facility replicates an actual submarine.
 This allows students to train with the very same equipment mandatory to use when on offshore duty.
 They can practice drills such as flooding, fires, and reactor leaks.